Remod-org/NextGenPVE/README.md

     If your intention is to simply modify what types of damage is to be allowed globally, delete the extra rulesets and edit the default ruleset instead.

+### Caveat(s)

+	- HonorRelationships logic issue
+	If useFriends, useClans, and useTeams are all false, this will be disabled.
+While it makes sense in a way, it will cause problems.
+It is currently advised to enable one of those configs, e.g. useTeams, to avoid this problem.

 ### TODO
 1. Performance tweaks as needed.